NickJongens/nickjongens.github.io/README.md

 # Nick Jongens - Systems Engineer

 Welcome to my personal portfolio.
-I'm a Systems Engineer based in Christchurch, New Zealand, specializing in modern workplace, infrastructure, and security solutions.
+I'm a Systems Engineer based in Christchurch, New Zealand, specialising in modern workplace, infrastructure, and security solutions.
 Explore my skills, experience, and projects.

 ## About Me